 After a spring of unusually heavy rain throughout the Northeast, many lakes and streams have risen to flood level.
 This is particularly

 problematic along the southern shore of Lake Ontario when there is a strong North or Northeast wind.
 Although I could not get to the exact same position, due to flooding, the photos show Durand-Eastman Beach is essentially gone for most of this season.
 This flooding event is politically controversial because it pits U.S. Ontario and Canadian Montreal residents, and conservationists against each other.
 As reported in Rochester’s City Newspaper, Lake Ontario’s level was 33.1 inches above its long-term average on May 17, according to the IJC.
 However, in Montreal Harbor the water was 55.5 inches above average, causing evacuations of several neighborhoods.
-Although wider opening the floodgates of the Moses-Saunders Dam under the current conditions would have resulted in lowering Lake Ontario a little faster, greater flooding would have resulted in the Montreal area.
+Although wider opening of the Moses-Saunders Dam’s floodgates would have lowered Lake Ontario a little faster, greater flooding would have resulted in the Montreal area.

 The U.S. Army Corps of Engineers and environmental scientists say that